Zenalawrence/python-api-challenge/README.md

 ## VacationPy

-==GeoViews Python library== and ==Geoapigy API== was used to generate a list of Hotels in my list of different countries that meet my specific weather requirements.
+GeoViews Python library and Geoapigy API was used to generate a list of Hotels in my list of different countries that meet my specific weather requirements.
 These requirements were based on the weather conditions in these countries.

 ## References for code used in this challenge: